-But ’80s kids probably didn’t get to experience much of it though, because, at the beginning of the decade, Gino’s discontinued that trademark burger and other fan favorites in an effort to revamp the restaurant.
+But '80s kids probably didn't get to experience much of it.
+At the beginning of the decade, Gino's discontinued that trademark burger and other fan favorites in an effort to revamp the restaurant.

 Sadly, that was the beginning of the end for Gino's.
 In 1982, they sold the bulk of their restaurants to Marriott.
 More than half of the locations were eventually converted to Roy Rogers, and the rest were closed.
 But there is a sliver of good news: Today, two rebranded Gino's Burgers and Chicken remain in Maryland—and yes, they do serve the Gino Giant.

 Bennigan's got its start in Atlanta in 1976, but by the early '80s, they were everywhere.
 Bennigan's was fast becoming one of the most successful mid-range casual dining chains in America.
 Whether you were into their delicious cheesy potato skins or the iconic Irish Tower O'Rings, Bennigan's was a hit in the 1980s.

 But then, things took a turn.
 In the early 1990s, Bennigan's was sold to Metromedia Restaurant Group.
 With increased competition and not enough to distinguish Bennigan's from the likes of Chili's and T.G.I.
 Friday's, the chain fell behind.
 Many weren't surprised when Metromedia filed for bankruptcy in 2008.
 "Bennigan's was the weakest of the major players," one analyst told the Associated Press at the time.